saiputravu/SaiOS/README.md

 ```

 ### Emulation

-For debugging, I tried using gdb-multiarch, but radare2 dealt with it the best
+There are multiple options for emulators including, but not limited to:

+    * QEMU (Which I picked)
+    * Bochs
+    * Oracle VMBox
+    * VMWare

 ```bash
 qemu-system-x86_64 -fda ./build/img/disk.img
 ```

 ### Debugging

+For debugging, I tried using gdb-multiarch, but radare2 dealt with it the best

 ```bash
 # 0x9000 is kmain (Look at ./build/img/os.map for updated values)